 A drive to keep studying and doing your assignments can be tough if you are not motivated.
 The end goal is what gives you energy and determination.
 So think about why you are doing your course and where you want it to lead,

 Inform your friends and family you are in training

 Whether you are sharing an apartment with your friends, or staying home with your family, let them know about your class schedule and when you are not available to them.
 Virtual classes have a set time and you would need to login to join the class on time.
 You would need to focus for your live interactions with your trainer and classmates.
 You will need to focus since you will be interacting live with the trainer and other students, so make sure that you are not disturbed during the live session.

 Staying from home and having our normal routines completely overturned is new to all of us.
-It’s a unique situation but we all need to make the most of it and keep ourselves engaged.
 Our virtual classes are designed to ensure that you receive the same level of quality training even from the comfort of your home.
 Our trainers are working extensively to ensure that you are supported to continue to participate in your training and studies even during these times.

 We have put together some more tips to help you make the most of your time.

 Interact during the virtual class- communication is important

 Your virtual classes are delivered live and interactively, closely resembling a face-to-face-classroom.
 Make sure that you interact with your trainer and class mates, if you have any questions.
 Listening actively, replying and being alert during the live session will make the class even more interesting and engaging for you.